brainboxdotcc/DPP/docpages/03_example_programs.md

 or dpp::cluster::guild_command_create to create a local command (available only to one guild).

 When a user issues these commands the reply will arrive via the `on_slashcommand` event which you can hook, and take action when you see your commands.
-It is possible to reply to an interaction by using either the dpp::interaction_create_t::reply method, or by manually instantiating an object of type dpp::interaction_response and attaching a dpp::message object to it.
+It is possible to reply to an interaction by using either the dpp::slashcommand_t::reply method, or by manually instantiating an object of type dpp::interaction_response and attaching a dpp::message object to it.

-dpp::interaction_create_t::reply has two overloaded versions of the method, one of which accepts simple std::string replies, for basic text-only messages (if your message is 'ephemeral' you must use this) and one which accepts a dpp::message for more advanced replies.
+dpp::slashcommand_t::reply has two overloaded versions of the method, one of which accepts simple std::string replies, for basic text-only messages (if your message is 'ephemeral' you must use this) and one which accepts a dpp::message for more advanced replies.
 Please note that at present, Discord only supports a small subset of message and embed features within an interaction response object.